Realtime Systems Administrator Workshop

-Firm owners, freelance reporters, and official reporters, improve your professional marketability as well as your technical proficiency by taking the first step in obtaining a certificate as a Realtime Systems Administrator.
+Firm owners, IT support staff, freelance reporters, and official reporters, improve your professional marketability as well as your technical proficiency by taking the first step in obtaining a certificate as a Realtime Systems Administrator.
 The day-and-a-half seminar focuses on all aspects of realtime hookups and litigation support that rely on realtime connections, including the cutting-edge wireless realtime.
 Learn how to quickly troubleshoot realtime issues, based on real-world scenarios.
 Explore all aspects of connectivity from serial communication to more advanced networking concepts including wireless connectivity.

 In addition, learn how to hook up your client or judge with the many vendors that provide realtime technology -- LiveNote, CaseView NET, Summation, Eclipse Bridge, DeNoto, Visionary, Speche, and Teleview, to name just a few.

 Please note that due to the nature of this training, attendance is very limited.
 Registration is first-come, first-served.

 - Freelance firm owners/managers

 Upon completion of the seminar, attendees will be eligible to take an assessment exam in order to receive a certificate.
 This seminar is approved for 1.0 CEUs.

 There are no prerequisites for the workshop; however, it is recommended that registrants: